Arctic report card: Permafrost thawing faster than before

 About 79 per cent of the Arctic sea ice is thin and only a year old.
 In 1985, 45 per cent of the sea ice in the Arctic was thick, older ice, said NOAA Arctic scientist Emily Osborne.

 New research looking into the Arctic's past using ice cores, fossils, corals and shells as stand-ins for temperature measurements show that Arctic ocean temperatures are rising and sea ice levels are falling at rates not seen in the 1,500 years.
-And those dramatic changes coincide with the large increase in carbon dioxide levels in the air, the report said.
+And those dramatic changes coincide with the large increase in carbon dioxide levels in the air from the burning of oil, gas and coal, the report said.

 This isn't just a concern for the few people who live north of the Arctic Circle.
 Changes in the Arctic can alter fish supply.
 And more ice-free Arctic summers can lead to countries competing to exploit new areas for resources.
 Research also shows changes in Arctic sea ice and temperature can alter the jet stream, which is a major factor in U.S. weather.